-- Make a 4 x 5 rectangle, then a 6 x 5 rectangle. - Make a 4 x 5 rectangle, then change at least one of the pieces to make another 4 x 5 rectangle. - Take the T shaped piece.
+- Choose any of the pieces and make any rectangle or square. - Make another square / rectangle of the same size, using different pieces. - Make a 4 x 5 rectangle, then a 6 x 5 rectangle. - Make a 4 x 5 rectangle, then change at least one of the pieces to make another 4 x 5 rectangle. - Take the T shaped piece.
 Can you make a T that is exactly double the size of the T?
 How many pieces can you do that for?